Pierre Larthomas

 Pierre Henri Larthomas (4 June 1915 in Sainte-Foy-la-Grande – 8 July 2000) was a French theatre theorist.
-Larthomas entered the French Army in 1930 as a cadet officer and in the Spring of 1940 was awarded the Croix de Guerre.
-Shortly thereafter he was taken prisoner and spent the next five years in German P.O.W. camps.
+Larthomas entered the French Army in 1930 as a cadet officer and in the spring of 1940 was awarded the Croix de Guerre.
+Shortly thereafter he was taken prisoner and spent the next five years in German administered POW camps.
 It was during that period that he began to write.
 After WWII he was a schoolmaster at Lycees in Bordeaux and Paris.